<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Future state

-The new set of conditions which will improve process and information flow.
+The new set of conditions will improve the process and information flow.

 Gemba, Hoshin Kanri and jidoka